-In their belief in God, people can all speak of doctrines, saying, “Our views on belief in God must all be pure,” “We should obey God,” “We should love God,” “We should loyally perform our duties,” “We must not rebel against God,” and “We must understand ourselves.”
-Though they have often spoken of these things, they do not understand them.
-There is still no real understanding of the real meaning behind these truths.
+In people’s belief in God, they can all speak of doctrines, saying, “Our views on belief in God must be pure,” “We should obey God,” “We should love God,” “We should loyally perform our duties,” “We must not rebel against God,” and “We must understand ourselves.”
+Though you have often spoken of these things, you do not understand them.
 You only understand the words on the surface, but not the spiritual meaning or inner content of the words.
 Therefore, you have no truth in your hearts.
 You may have a little understanding, but it is too facile.
-For those who have believed in God for a long time and who have some experiences, they understand in their hearts a little about some superficial things, yet they cannot express or apply their understanding.
-For those who are new to the church, they can only speak of some doctrines and preach the gospel to gain people, but they do not understand the truth at all.
-Those of you who are educated and cultured also do not understand the truth.
+For those who have believed in God for a long time and have some experiences, they understand in their hearts some simple things, yet they cannot express or apply their understanding.
+For those who have believed in God for a short time, they can only speak of some doctrines and preach the gospel, but they do not understand the truth at all.
+Now none of you understand the truth.
 Do not regard your understanding of doctrines or literal meanings to be an understanding of the truth.
-Some veterans of the church who are of good caliber and who understand the spirit relatively well, may have a little experience of the truth, but they still cannot say that they understand it.
+Some of those who have believed in God for a long time, who are of good caliber and understand the spirit relatively well, may have a little experience of the truth, but one still cannot say that they understand it.
 When you speak of understanding, out of ten sentences you utter perhaps two contain true understanding.
-The rest of what you say is doctrinal, but you feel as though you can now make it—you can preach constantly for a day or several days no matter where you go, always having something to say and never stopping.
-When you are done, you want to arrange them into a book, copy and distribute it, to make a “celebrity’s biography” that, once issued, would allow people to eat and drink these words and that would bring benefits to all.
+The rest of what you say is doctrinal, but you feel as though you can now make it—you can preach constantly for several days no matter where you go, always having something to say.
+When you are done, you want to arrange them into a book and distribute it, to make a “celebrity’s biography” that, once issued, would allow people to eat and drink these words and that would bring benefits to all.
 People cannot grasp the truth at all, at best understanding the literal meaning.
-When they have equipped themselves to a certain degree, because they are smart and have a good memory, because they often go and speak everywhere, about the work of God, the significance of the incarnation, the mystery of the incarnation, and the methods and steps of God’s work, they feel that they themselves are in possession of the truth, that they are abundant with it.
+When they have equipped themselves to a certain degree, they feel that they themselves are in possession of the truth, that they are abundant with it, because they are smart and have a good memory, because they often speak about the truth of these aspects such as the work of God, the significance of the incarnation, the mystery of the incarnation, and the methods and steps of God’s work.
 This is so senseless!
-It proves that none of them understand the truth.
-Now people understand some doctrines, they do not understand themselves, much less have any sense.
-By understanding some doctrines they feel they are in possession of the truth, that they are not so insignificant, and they stand tall, thinking: “I have read the word of God many times.
-Some words I remember precisely and have etched them on my heart.
-Wherever I go, if I start to speak I can go on for days, and I can talk systematically and thoroughly about any passage of God’s words.”
-In actual fact, you understand nothing.
-Why is it said that you do not understand?
-One aspect is that you cannot resolve problems, you cannot find their source, nor can you see through to their essence.
+In actual fact, you do not understand the truth.
+Why is it said that you do not understand the truth?
+One aspect is that you cannot resolve others’ actual problems in their experience, you cannot find the source of these problems, nor can you see through to their essence.
 Another aspect is that, whatever the problem or issue is, your knowledge of it is only half-baked and ambiguous, and you cannot connect it with the truth.

-When regular people make comments about you who are leaders, you say: “Humph, what makes you qualified to make comments about me?
+When regular people make comments about those of you who are leaders, you say: “Humph, what makes you qualified to make comments about me?
 How many sermons can you give?
-How much can you speak?
 How many people can you lead?
 What can you do?”
 It is as if you are qualified.
-If you carry on this way you will be in trouble; you may serve for a while but then you will go wrong.
-As far as all of you are concerned, if churches in an area or a district are handed over to you and no one oversees you for six months, you start to go astray.
-If no one oversees you for a year, you lead them away and astray.
-Two years pass and still no one is overseeing you, and you bring those people before you.
+If you carry on this way you will be in trouble; you may serve for a while, but then you will go wrong.
+As far as all of you are concerned, if the churches in an area were handed over to you and there was no one overseeing you for six months, you would start to go astray.
+If no one oversaw you for a year, you would lead them away and astray.
+If two years passed and still no one was overseeing you, you would bring them before you.
 Why is this?
 Have you ever considered this question before?
-Tell Me, could you be like this?
-Your knowledge can only provide for people for a while.
-As time goes on, if you keep saying the same thing, some people will be able to tell; they’ll say you’re too superficial, too lacking in depth.
-You’ll have no option but to try and deceive people by speaking doctrines.
-If you always carry on like this, those below you will follow your methods, steps, and model for believing in God and experiencing, and they’ll put those words and doctrines into practice, and ultimately, as you talk in this way, they’ll use you as an exemplar.
-You lead people to speak doctrines, and those below you will learn doctrines from you, and as things progress you will have taken the wrong way.
-Those below you all follow you, so you feel: “I am powerful now; so many people listen to me, and the world is at my beck and call.”
-This betrayal within man unconsciously makes you turn God into a mere figurehead, and you yourself then form some denomination, some sect.
-How do denominations and sects arise?
+Could you be like this?
+Your knowledge can only provide for people for a certain period of time.
+As time goes on, if you keep saying the same things, some people will discern that; they’ll say you’re too superficial, too lacking in depth.
+You’ll have no option but to try and deceive people by preaching on doctrines.
+If you always carry on like this, those below you will follow your methods, steps, and model of faith and of experiencing and putting into practice those words and doctrines.
+Ultimately, as you keep on preaching and preaching, they’ll all come to use you as an exemplar.
+In your leadership of others you speak of doctrines, so those below you will learn doctrines from you, and as things progress you will have taken the wrong path.
+Those below you will take whatever path you do; they will all learn from you and follow you, so you will feel: “I am powerful now; so many people listen to me, and the church is at my beck and call.”
+This nature of betrayal within man unconsciously makes you turn God into a mere figurehead, and you yourself then form some sort of denomination.
+How do various denominations arise?
 They arise in this way.
-Look at the leaders of every denomination and sect.
-They are all arrogant and self-right, and they interpret the Bible out of context and according to their own imagination.
+Just look at the leaders of every denomination—they are all arrogant and self-righteous, and they interpret the Bible out of context and according to their own imagination.
 They all rely on gifts and erudition to do their work.
 If they were incapable of preaching anything, would those people follow them?
-They do, after all, possess some learning, and can speak a little of doctrine, or know how to win over others and how to use some artifices, through which they have brought people before themselves and have deceived them.
-Nominally, those people believe in God—but in reality they follow their leaders.
-If they encounter those who preach the true way, some of them would say, “We have to consult him about our belief in God.”
-See how they require someone’s consent to believe in God; is that not a problem?
+They do, after all, possess some knowledge, and can preach on some doctrine, or know how to win over others and how to use some artifices.
+They use these to bring people before themselves and deceive them.
+Nominally, those people believe in God, but in reality they follow their leaders.
+If they encounter someone preaching the true way, some of them say, “We have to consult our leader about our faith.”
+Their faith has to go through a human being; is that not a problem?
 What have those leaders become, then?
 Have they not become Pharisees, false shepherds, antichrists, and stumbling blocks to people’s acceptance of the true way?
-This kind of people belong to the same kind as Paul.
+Such people are of the same ilk as Paul.
 Why say this?
 The epistles written by Paul are almost two thousand years old and they pervaded the entire Age of Grace.
-People all ate and drank these words of his and took his words as the norm, such as suffering, disciplining one’s own body, and receiving the final crown of righteousness.
+People all read these words of his and took his words as the norm, such as suffering, disciplining one’s own body, and receiving the final crown of righteousness.
 People believed in God in accordance with his words and his doctrines.
+Wasn’t this a deviation?
 How much of God’s will could people understand during the Age of Grace?
-After all, those who followed Jesus at that time were in the minority, and those who knew Him were even fewer—even several of His disciples did not really know Him.
+After all, those who followed the Lord Jesus at that time were in the minority, and those who knew Him were even fewer—even several of His disciples did not really know Him.
 One cannot say that a little light man sees within the pages of the Bible represents God’s will.
 Much less can it be said that a little enlightenment means an understanding of God.
 People are arrogant and conceited and they do not hold God in their hearts.
 With a little doctrinal understanding, they set up for themselves and form many denominations.
-Fortunately, that was the Age of Grace and God was not strict with man; all the denominations and sects in Jesus’ name were worked on by the Holy Spirit, and all was done by the Holy Spirit apart from occasions where the work of evil spirits was done, so the majority of people still enjoyed God’s grace.
+Fortunately, that was the Age of Grace and God was not strict with man; all the denominations in Jesus’ name were worked on by the Holy Spirit, and all was done by the Holy Spirit apart from occasions where the work of evil spirits was done, so the majority of people still enjoyed God’s grace.

-No matter whether previously you followed someone else or you didn’t satisfy the will of God, you must come before God in this stage.
-If in this stage you continue to follow someone on the basis of experiencing this stage of work, then you will be considered unforgivable, and will end up just like Paul.
+In people’s belief in God, whether they used to follow others or they did not satisfy God’s will, they must ultimately come before God during this final stage.
+If you have the foundation of having gone through this stage of work, yet you continue to follow others, then you will be unforgivable, and will end up just like Paul.
 From the start, I used Paul and Peter as examples.
 Why?
 These are two distinct paths.
 If someone in their belief in God doesn’t walk the path of Peter, then they walk the path of Paul.
 These are the only two paths.
-No matter whether you are a follower below or a leader, it is all the same.
+No matter whether you are a follower or a leader, it is all the same.
 If you don’t embark on Peter’s path, then you are walking Paul’s path.
 It is unavoidable, and there is no third path to walk.
 If people do not understand the will of God, do not know God, do not seek to understand the truth and cannot obey God absolutely, then in the end they must end up the same as Paul.
 If you do not seek to know God, do not seek to understand God’s will, but only seek to speak and equip yourself with doctrines, then you can only defy and betray God, because the nature of man is to defy God.
 Those things that do not conform to the truth are guaranteed to have arisen from the will of man.
 One cannot say they are still not too bad, despite them not conforming to the truth.
 Some say: “Although these things are not done in accordance with the truth, I still don’t think they defy God.”
 If you do anything that is not in accordance with the truth, then it is guaranteed to defy God.
 If it is not done in accordance with the truth, then it is done in accordance with doctrines and with the will of man.
 It will have arisen from Satan or from the will of man.
 This is in defiance of God.
 Those who do not seek the truth, though they believe in God, are incapable of obeying God and are only capable of defying Him.